 Many with PTSD report experiencing distress when seeing events, objects, or persons which remind them of the traumatic event.
-It is common to avoid certain places, situations, or people who provoke recall of events they would like to forget.
+It is common to avoid key places, situations, or people who provoke recall of events they would like to forget.
 Dates, such as the anniversary of the triggering event, can be especially difficult.

 Seeking help is where the journey toward health begins.
-Although PTSD will, for some, heal in time without professional help, studies have consistently shown a higher rate of recovery and a lessening of symptom duration with treatment.
+Although PTSD will, for some, heal in time without professional help, studies have consistently shown a higher rate of recovery and lessening symptom duration with treatment.

-Ideally, care starts at the time of the traumatic incident.
+Ideally, care starts at the time of the traumatic event.
 What is being termed Psychological First Aid (PFA) is showing promise as an immediate post-crisis intervention.
-The object of PFA is to immediately give the survivor of a life threatening, life changing event the opportunity to feel safe, feel connected, and feel heard.
-PFA starts by first making sure that the individual affected is safely removed from the crisis situation.
-Effort is then made to make the person feel a distinct transition into safety by providing something to drink, to eat, and physical comforts such as a dry, warm blanket.
-Connection is made between the survivor of the trauma and the person giving care by asking gentle, caring questions such as What is your name? and Are you in pain? and Would you like to talk to me about it?
+The object of PFA is to immediately allow the survivor of a life-threatening, life-changing event to feel safe, connected, and heard.
+PFA starts by ensuring that the individual surviving the trauma is safely removed from the crisis and knows they are safe.
+The effort is made to make the person feel a distinct transition into safety by providing something to drink and eat and physical comforts such as a warm, dry blanket.
+The connection is made between the trauma survivor and the person giving care by asking gentle, caring questions such as "What is your name?"
+"Are you in pain?" and "Would you like to talk to me about it?"
 The focus is to reconnect socially and personally without putting pressure on the person.
-If they express a desire not to talk then the care provider simply stays available should that decision change.
+If they express a desire not to talk, the care provider stays available should that decision change.

 |As a follow-up to PFA, where symptoms are mild and have been present for less than four weeks from the time of trauma, the practice of|

 An important part of PFA is to let survivors know that feelings of stress in the forms of anger, shame, or guilt are natural and normal following any profoundly disturbing event.
-The care giver will make an effort to provide places to go and people to call should that person want to talk to health professionals or to other persons who have lived through similar experiences.
+The caregiver will make an effort to provide places to go and people to call should that person want to talk to health professionals or other persons who have lived through similar experiences.
 Making this effort at the time of first contact, sometimes referred to as a post-crisis debriefing, provides a means of offsetting the common tendency toward isolation and bottling up feelings that often follow traumatic events.
 PFA ends with the process of initiating connections for follow-up.